uchenily/noisepage/script/testing/junit/README.md

 - The `moglib` directory contains modified APIs from Wan's mogjdbc library; we use this to handle some aspects of database interaction.
 - `GenerateTrace.java` is a utility that converts an input file consisting of SQL statements to the trace file format used in tracefile integration tests (see below).
 - `TracefileTest.java` takes in path to a trace file from an environment variable (`NOISEPAGE_TRACE_FILE`) and dynamically generates a test case for each query.
-- `TrafficCopTest.java` and `WireTest.java` are non-tracefile integration tests.
+- `TaskflowTest.java` and `WireTest.java` are non-tracefile integration tests.
 - `TestUtility.java` provides a list of utility methods; it contains supporting functions shared across tests.

 ### Usage: `TracefileTest.java`